Julian Cope

 Julian David Cope (born 21 October 1957) is an English musician and author.
-He was the singer and songwriter in Liverpool post-punk band The Teardrop Explodes and has followed a solo career since 1983 in addition to working on musical side projects such as Queen Elizabeth, Brain Donor, and Black Sheep.
+He was the singer and songwriter in Liverpool post-punk band the Teardrop Explodes and has followed a solo career since 1983 in addition to working on musical side projects such as Queen Elizabeth, Brain Donor, and Black Sheep.

-Cope is also an author on Neolithic culture, publishing The Modern Antiquarian in 1998, and a political and cultural activist with a public interest in occultism and paganism.
+Cope is an author on Neolithic culture, publishing The Modern Antiquarian in 1998, and a political and cultural activist with a public interest in occultism and paganism.
 He has written two volumes of autobiography, Head-On (1994) and Repossessed (1999); two volumes of archaeology, The Modern Antiquarian (1998) and The Megalithic European (2004); and three volumes of musicology, Krautrocksampler (1995), Japrocksampler (2007); and Copendium: A Guide to the Musical Underground (2012).

+Life and career

 Early life

-Cope's family resided in Tamworth, Staffordshire, but he was born in Deri, Glamorgan, Wales, where his mother's parents lived, while she was staying there.
+Cope was born in Deri, Glamorgan, Wales, where his mother's parents lived, while she was staying there.
+His family resided in Tamworth, Staffordshire.
 Cope was staying with his grandmother near Aberfan on his ninth birthday, the day of the Aberfan disaster of 1966, which he has described as a key event of his childhood.

-He grew up in Tamworth with his parents and his younger brother Joss.
+Cope grew up in Tamworth with his parents and his younger brother Joss.
 He played Oliver in Wilnecote High School's production of the musical.
-Cope attended C.F.
+He attended C.F.
 Mott College of Education (now Liverpool John Moores University), and it was here that he first became involved in music.

-Music

 1976–77: Early bands

-In July 1977, Cope was one of the founders of Crucial Three, a Liverpool punk rock band in which he played bass guitar.
-Although the Crucial Three lasted for little more than six weeks and disbanded without ever playing in public, all three members eventually went on to lead successful Liverpool post-punk bands—singer Ian McCulloch with Echo & the Bunnymen and guitarist Pete Wylie with the Mighty Wah!
-Post-Crucial Three, Cope, and McCulloch initially went on to form other short-lived bands UH? and A Shallow Madness (Cope had also spent time with Wylie in another short-lived band, Nova Mob).
-When Cope sacked McCulloch from A Shallow Madness, McCulloch went on to form Echo and the Bunnymen.
-The two former bandmates would maintain a frequently antagonistic rivalry from then on, often carried out in public or in the press.
+In July 1977, Cope was one of the founders of the Crucial Three, a Liverpool punk rock band in which he played bass guitar.
+Although the Crucial Three lasted for little more than six weeks and disbanded without playing in public, all three members went on to lead successful Liverpool post-punk bands—singer Ian McCulloch with Echo & the Bunnymen and guitarist Pete Wylie with the Mighty Wah!
+Post-Crucial Three, Cope and McCulloch initially continued together in forming two other short-lived bands, UH? and A Shallow Madness (Cope had also spent time with Wylie in another short-lived band, Nova Mob).
+When Cope sacked McCulloch from A Shallow Madness, McCulloch went on to form Echo & the Bunnymen.
+The two former bandmates maintained a frequently antagonistic rivalry from then on, often carried out in public or in the press.

-In late 1977, Cope joined the punk band The Mystery Girls with Pete Wylie, Pete Burns (later, of Dead or Alive) and Phil Hurst.
-They only had one performance (opening for Sham 69 at Eric's Club in Liverpool in November 1977) before disbanding.
+In late 1977, Cope joined the punk band the Mystery Girls with Pete Wylie, Pete Burns (later of Dead or Alive) and Phil Hurst.
+They had one performance (opening for Sham 69 at Eric's Club in Liverpool in November 1977) before disbanding.